Manufacturer: | Scratch |

 missiles.

-A razor saw was used t' cut an X-shaped slot in t' aft portions o' t' missile dowels then sheet mylar fins pressed in.
+A razor saw be used t' cut an X-shaped slot in t' aft portions o' t' missile dowels then sheet mylar fins pressed in.
+Well, blow me down!

 Finishing:

 T' fins and fillets were brushed with two coats o' thinned Elmer's Fill 'n' Finish and sanded.
-Ahoy!
-Arrr!
 Then t' entire

-rocket was sprayed with high-build automotive primer twice and sanded.
-Final paint be light gray enamel for t' belly
+rocket be sprayed with high-build automotive primer twice and sanded.
+Well, me bucko, blow me down!
+Blimey!
+Final paint was light gray enamel for t' belly

 and undersides o' fins and white enamel for t' upper surfaces o' body and fins with t' nose cone upper surface